-The museum consists of one main building where there is information on the history of Russian aviation (though mostly only in Russian) and an indoor hangar featuring a number of WW2 fighter aircraft.
+The Central air force museum in Monino consists of one main building where there is information on the history of Russian aviation (though mostly only in Russian) and an indoor hangar featuring a number of WW2 fighter aircraft.
 Outside however is an enormous open air area where hundreds of post WW2 aircraft are stored which have to be the museums main attraction.

 Many of the aircraft on display were top secret during and even after the Cold War.

 Known only by their NATO code names, these aircraft were at the cutting edge of design and aeronautical experimentation of the time.
-A couple of aircraft on display are still types that are in active service.
+A couple of aircraft on display at the Central air force museum in Monino are still types that are in active service.

 Along with military aircraft there is also a few civilian aircraft on display, one of particular note the Tupolev 144.
 Not many people realise that it was actually the Soviet’s who built & flew the world’s first first supersonic airliner….they snuck in 2 months ahead of the Concorde